isomerpages/mindef-sg101/_social-national-identity/examples/integrating-new-citizens.md

 But while most Singaporeans accept that immigration is important, many also feel that immigrants can do more to integrate into society.
 An Institute of Policy Studies (IPS) survey of about 4,000 Singapore citizens and permanent residents, released in 2019, found that about nine in 10 felt that it was good to have people of different nationalities living in the same neighbourhood, and that they can learn a lot from the immigrants’ cultures.
 However, more than six in 10 said immigrants are not doing enough to integrate into Singapore.

-A major stumbling block, identified during dialogues with the survey participants, is the limiting beliefs and perceptions about each other due to stereotypes, fear of rejection and lack of trust, said Culture, Community and Youth Minister Grace Fu at a National Integration Council convention on 3 August 2019.
+A major stumbling block that was identified during dialogues with the survey participants, however, is the limiting beliefs and perceptions about each other due to stereotypes, fear of rejection and lack of trust, said then-Minister for Culture, Community and Youth Grace Fu at a National Integration Council convention on 3 August 2019.

 ![Alt text for image on Isomer site](/images/society/examples/social-quotes-19-2.png)

-Hence, MCCY is looking to add new ways of partnership and to involve more parts of Singapore’s society, starting with a workgroup with Singaporeans to help shape the curriculum of the Singapore Citizenship Journey.
+Hence, MCCY is looking to ways to partner and involve more parts of Singapore’s society, starting with a workgroup with Singaporeans to help shape the curriculum of the Singapore Citizenship Journey.